NathanTarbert/nathans-node-auth-app/README.md

 ## Need help?

-Reach out to me on [Twitter](https://twitter.com/nathan_tarbert) if you have any trouble logging in.
+Reach out to me on [Twitter](https://twitter.com/nathan_tarbert) if you have any questions.